mjordan/larkm/README.md

 * Must provide a `naan` value in the JSON request body.
 * May provide a `shoulder` value in the JSON request body.
    * If a shoulder is not provided, larkm will use its default shoulder.
+* May provide a `policy` (commitment statement) value in the JSON request body.
+   * If a commitment statement is not provided, larkm will use the commitment statement configured to correspond to the provided shoulder or to a configured default commitment statement.
+   * If "constrain_commitment_statements" is configured to be "yes", only configured committment statements may be used.
 * May provide a UUIDv4 identifier value in the JSON request body.
    * If an identifier is not provided, larkm will generate one using the first 12 characters (minus the hypen at position 9) of a v4 UUID as the identifier.
    * If an identifier is provided, it must not contain a shoulder.